 She also has developed two online courses for health and fitness professionals, Working with Osteoporosis and Osteopenia and Building a Stronger Core.
 Her Physiotherapy studio is located in Ottawa.

-Yoga for Better Bones is available for purchase at Amazon.
+Yoga for Better Bones in both print and Kindle formats is available for purchase at Amazon.

 Yoga For Osteoporosis

 Tip #1 — Your Yoga School Should Request You to Complete a Health History

 So, first tip is the school that you select should specifically ask you to complete a health history, and that health history should include health questions about your bone health.